That's just the way I am!

 - Spelling Bees (Beatles?)

-- Own Goal: In one episode, Maggie coaches Pubert for various sports in hopes of getting him to beat their Aldrin at one of them after he humiliates Pubert.
+- Own Goal: In one episode, Maggie coaches Pupert for various sports in hopes of getting him to beat Aldrin at one of them after he humiliates Pupert.
 After losing in all of them, Maggie invents a sport called "Fun Ball" where scoring involves having fun when shooting the balls into baskets.
-At the end, Pubert gets bored of playing, tosses the ball, and manages to make a goal...
-In Aldrin's basket.
+At the end Pupert gets bored of playing, tosses the ball, and manages to make a goal...in Aldrin's basket.

 - Sadist Show: Really, really, really, really sadistic....